phamtrongthang123/myblog/content/about.md

 # Why I write this blog

 I'm one of those people who cannot remember for too long.
-Thanks to that I have to learn to write down everything.
+Thanks to that I have to write down everything.
 This website is somewhere I post random stuff that I would write as my note.

 My goal when writing a post will be easy to read, and the more example the better.
 I plan to write in Vietnamese when I am lazy, so there will be 2 languages.
 I also have tags on them, VI for Vietnamese and EN for English.